 Develops an annual slate of candidates for the Executive Board, including vice president/president-elect and ALA councilor (every four years).
-Committee consists of six members, in addition to the chair, serving one-year terms.
+Committee consists of seven members serving one-year terms.
 Chair of the committee is the immediate ILA past president.
-Members serve as ballot counters once ballots have been received and inform the candidates of the election results.
+Members serve as ballot counters, once ballots have been received, and inform the candidates of the election results.